spracious/Scholarship-Points-Calculator/README.md

+# Getting Started
+Clone or download the project repository to your local machine.
+Open the project directory in your preferred code editor.

+# Run Locally
+Open the index.html file in your browser to view the project.
+The JavaScript functionalities are included for a dynamic user experience.

+# Project Structure
+index.html: The main HTML file representing the structure of the blog. styles.css: The CSS file containing styles for the blog layout. script.js: The JavaScript file providing interactive features and dynamic content.
+Learn More
+Explore the fundamentals of HTML, CSS, and JavaScript to understand and customize the project further.

+HTML Tutorial
+CSS Tutorial
+JavaScript Tutorial
+Code Structure
+Learn about organizing HTML, CSS, and JavaScript code for a clean and maintainable project.

+HTML Best Practices
+CSS Best Practices
+JavaScript Best Practices
+Responsive Design
+Implement responsive design principles to make the blog adaptable to different screen sizes.

+# Responsive Web Design Basics
+Deployment
+Host your HTML, CSS, and JavaScript project on platforms like GitHub Pages or Netlify.

+# GitHub Pages
+Netlify
+Troubleshooting
+Encountering issues?
+Refer to the following resources for help:

+HTML Troubleshooting
+CSS Troubleshooting
+JavaScript Troubleshooting
+Feel free to customize and enhance the project as you explore HTML, CSS, and JavaScript!

 # Scholarship Points Calculator

  The Scholarship Points Calculator is a user-friendly web application designed to help individuals assess their eligibility for scholarships based on key criteria such as age, country of residence, and academic performance.
 This application streamlines the scholarship evaluation process, providing users with a clear breakdown of their points and determining whether they meet the criteria for a scholarship.

 Basic Details: